NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 as well as a mechanism to allow implementors to store additional information in the catalog zone (= extension properties, (#customproperties)).
 The meaning of such extension properties is determined by the implementation in question.

-Properties can occur both on the global level, or be scoped to apply only to a specific member zone.
+Some properties are defined at the global level; others are scoped to apply only to a specific member zone.
 This section deals with global properties; member-specific properties are described in (#properties).

 More properties may be defined in future documents.